ansys/pydpf-core/doc/source/user_guide/tutorials/plot/index.rst

        :link-type: ref
        :text-align: center

-       This tutorial
+       This tutorial explains how to plot data on its supporting mesh by different approaches.

     .. grid-item-card:: Plotting data on specific placements
        :link: ref_plotting_data_on_specific_placements
        :link-type: ref
        :text-align: center

-       This tutorial
+       This tutorial shows how to plot data on specific placements of a mesh (a specific path, a geometry elements ...)

     .. grid-item-card:: Plotting a graph
        :link: ref_plotting_a_graph
        :link-type: ref
        :text-align: center

-       This tutorial
+       This tutorial explains how to plot a graph with the data in DPF

 .. toctree::
     :maxdepth: 2